Water supply and sanitation in Palestine

 The water resources of Palestine are de facto fully controlled by Israel, and the division of groundwater is subject to provisions in the Oslo II Accord.

 Generally, the water quality is considerably worse in the Gaza Strip when compared to the West Bank.
 About a third to half of the delivered water in the Palestinian territories is lost in the distribution network.
 The lasting blockade of the Gaza Strip and the Gaza War (2008–2009) have caused severe damage to the infrastructure in the Gaza Strip.
+The blockade of water pipes is based on the admission by Hamas that they are repurposing pipes for use as launch tubes for rockets.
 Concerning wastewater, the existing treatment plants do not have the capacity to treat all of the produced wastewater, causing severe water pollution.
 The development of the sector highly depends on external financing.